Order a prescription for your pharmacy of choice for acne treatment.

 Fill in our short questionnaire and upload two photos of your skin condition into your patient record, and one of our UK based doctors will review your case.

-Once the doctor has approved your prescription for medication, we can post the prescription to your home, or you can collect it from any Irish pharmacy to purchase it.
+Once the doctor has approved your prescription for medication, you can collect it from any Irish pharmacy to purchase it.
 Alternatively, you can choose to have your medication delivered directly to your door.

 A consultation for a prescription for acne treatment costs €21.50.